EU sees sharp rise in asylum applications | DW | 11.06.2019

 The EASO tabulated about 206,500 applications in EU countries for the first four months of the year, according to a report in Funke media group newspapers — up 15% from the 179,000 lodged during the same period in 2018.

-First-time applicants from Syrians were down 8% from 2018 to 20,392, according to the report.
+First-time applications from Syrians were down 8% from 2018 to 20,392, according to the report.
 Venezuela came in second, with 14,257 citizens seeking asylum in the European Union.

 Read more: Refugee Convention of 1951 still cornerstone of human rights